tsiensesvendomingos/creating-vms-in-azure/README.md

 <img src="https://github.com/tsiensesvendomingos/creating-vms-in-azure/assets/138411730/e88f1da7-8da7-4492-8d9c-db51bc51f8cc" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Scrolling down the page, we can select the VM size, the amount of the virtual CPUs, and the ram the VM will possess.
 Due to this being a free subscription with credits, we are limited to a maximum of 4 vcpus that can be running at once.
 We can then create an admin account complete with a username and password.
 Don't forget to check the box under licensing.
-We can then advance using the "Review + create" box :  <br/>
+We can then check Networking to make sure the VM has internet connectivity.:  <br/>
 <img src="https://github.com/tsiensesvendomingos/creating-vms-in-azure/assets/138411730/33775d84-f566-4f86-b75a-6ed9cec7346e" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />